 Students may continue in the major by accomplishing the following:

-(D) Completing all lower level graduation requirements prior to entering SW 436, SW 437, or SW 438.
+(D) Completing all lower level graduation requirements prior to entering SW 436: Social Work Practice II, SW 437: Social Work Practice III, or SW 438: Social Work Practice IV.

 (E) Completing all other degree requirements including having a 2.0 GPA prior to entering SW 496 Internship.

 (F) Reading and adhering to the NASW Code of Ethics.

 (G) Interviewing with the Field Education Director while enrolled in SW 450 and prior to enrolling in SW 495 Seminar and SW 496 Internship.
 At this time, student will again affirm his/her ability to meet the requirements for becoming licensed in the State of Mississippi as set forth in Section 73-53-1-29, Mississippi Code.

 Terminating Students Out of Social Work